-- The children may develop issues that require more care, such as medical treatment than was previously anticipated.
+- Children might need more care than expected, such as medical treatment.
 For example, an expensive, necessary surgery, orthodonture, etc. may require an increase in child support

-- If a parent moves further away from his or her previous home, the other parent needs to be informed if and how this affects the visitation schedule.
+- If a parent relocates, they must inform the other parent about the impact on the visitation schedule.
 Such a move requires the approval of the court.

 The purpose of spousal support is to help both parties maintain their previous lifestyle.
 If one or both parties experience a major financial change, such as getting or losing a job, the court can be petitioned with a request to modify the original spousal support amount.
 For example, if one party has remarried to someone wealthy or is living with someone else, the ex-spouse may request termination of all spousal support.

 Changes in spousal support are dependent on changes in circumstances, the same as child support payments.

 Other Issues That May Justify a Settlement Agreement Modification

 While the original Settlement Agreement may remain justified, it is possible that one of the parties is not following the agreement as outlined, putting him or her in violation of court orders.
 In such an event, the court can be petitioned and may find the violating party in contempt.

 A Divorce Settlement Agreement is a legally binding document that a divorcing couple agrees to and must abide by.
 However, when circumstances change following the approval of the Agreement, a court may be informed of the new circumstances and may agree to amend the original Agreement.